anishghimire862/nuxt-content-blog/content/blog/how-to-set-up-a-nodejs-project.md

 PORT=3344
 ```

-We will use dotenv to load environment variables from the `.env` file into `process.env`.
+We will use `dotenv` to load environment variables from the `.env` file into `process.env`.
 The env file contains sensitive data such as tokens, API keys, and secrets, as well as configuration details such as the PORT number.

-Therefore, the .env file should not be pushed to version control providers and should be added to .gitignore as soon as possible.
+Therefore, the `.env` file should not be pushed to version control providers and should be added to `.gitignore` as soon as possible.

-Reading sensitive data from the .env file and avoiding pushing tokens and keys are the first steps toward securing an application.
+Reading sensitive data from the `.env` file and avoiding pushing tokens and keys are the first steps toward securing an application.

-## Create a Node Server
+## Creating a Node Server

 As an example, we'll create a very basic Node server using the [http](https://nodejs.org/api/http.html) module and run the server on a specific port.